Networc/keyshanc/README.md

 Example Scenarios:

 * A business wants to allow its workforce to login remotely to their virtual desktops using their personal computers.
-Upon login, the user would be presented with a CAPTCHA Keyshanc password that must be entered into the user's Keyshanc (or Keyshanc-enabled keyboard).
+Upon initial connection, the user would be presented with a CAPTCHA Keyshanc password that must be entered into the user's Keyshanc (or Keyshanc-enabled keyboard).
 * A user wants/needs to conduct sensitive business on a Keyshanc-enabled website from an untrusted computer.
 The user would enter his/her Keyshanc password via a graphical keyboard on the website.

 My Goal: Wide adoption of Keyshanc in both hardware (specifically keyboards) and software (e.g. web browser add-ons).